Bevy Version: | 0.14 | (current) |

 The set / combination of components that a given entity has is called the entity's Archetype.
 Bevy keeps track of that internally, to organize the data in RAM.
 Entities of the same Archetype have their data stored together in contiguous arrays, which allows the CPU to access and cache it efficiently.

-If you add/remove component types on existing entities, you are changing the Archetype, which may require Bevy to copy the data to a different location.
+If you add/remove component types on existing entities, you are changing the Archetype, which may require Bevy to move previously-existing data to a different location.

 Learn more about Bevy's component storage.